Inbox Zero for Error Tracking

 Ready to act

-When you check in, you’re ready to act – without first sifting through a pile of unresolved issues.
-That’s the point.
+When you open your error tracker, you only see items that need attention – without first sifting through a pile of unresolved issues.
 You’re not looking at a sea of red and wondering where to start.
 There’s no need to scroll past weeks of noise or guess which errors are still relevant.
-What’s left is what matters.

 Focus and flow